debdip4/soil_classification_annam/README.md

 - The F1-score, particularly important in imbalanced classification problems, balances precision and recall to give a more holistic performance measure.
 - Achieving an F1-score of **0.96** indicates excellent model capability in distinguishing soil classes.

-### Thought Process

-The project’s core challenge was to effectively extract meaningful patterns from numerical soil data to accurately classify soil types.
-Given that raw tabular data doesn’t possess spatial structure like images, the choice of ResNet might seem unconventional at first.
-However, the ResNet architecture’s residual learning allows the model to build hierarchical representations of input features, enabling better discrimination of subtle soil variations.

-The preprocessing and normalization steps were critical to ensure the model’s input features had consistent scales and distributions.
-Experimentation with different architectures, loss functions, and hyperparameters led to selecting ResNet18 as the optimal trade-off between performance and training time.

-The overall goal was to develop a robust model that generalizes well to unseen soil samples, helping in practical applications like agriculture planning, soil health monitoring, and environmental analysis.